AlessioRepetto/agriclimate-intelligence/README.md

 git push -u origin feature/descriptive-name
 ```

-Methodological changes should clearly state:
+Methodological changes should state clearly:

-* what definition or transformation changed;
+- what definition, feature, model, or transformation changed;
-* why it changed;
+- why it changed;
-* which outputs are affected;
+- which outputs are affected;
-* whether downstream datasets or notebooks must be regenerated.
+- whether downstream datasets or notebooks must be regenerated.

 ## Academic context

-This repository supports the Capstone Project:

-**Data Driven Analysis for Climate Smart Agriculture: Strategy, Operational Resilience, and Agricultural Yield Analysis in a Changing Climate**

-The project is associated with the Executive Master in Data Science at Rome Business School.
+This repository supports the Capstone Project developed within the **Executive Master in Data Science at Rome Business School**.

-## License

-No open-source license is currently included.
-Public visibility alone does not grant explicit reuse, redistribution, or modification rights.
+Its primary purpose is to document the technical workflow, methodological decisions, intermediate evidence, and final modelling process in a reproducible and transparent way.